Last Updated on November 5, 2022

 Mention European Christmas Markets and the first things to come into your head are hot wine and sausages.
 Spain, however, does things a little differently!
 If you visit Barcelona in December, you’ll be able to experience their Christmas Market which is a little different from the traditional German style Christmas Markets, at the Barcelona Christmas Market there were no signs of food or drink anywhere!
 Crazily enough, two of the most prominent items on sale revolved around…poop.
 One of the traditions I’d actually love to continue in my own life, think Elf on the Shelf but Spanish style!

-I visited the Barcelona Christmas Market that was situated in front of Barcelona Cathedral.
 Other than the Caganers, I found that the markets didn’t really sell items that could be bought as souvenirs/gifts, it was more focused on the craft of building the Nativity scenes and locals buying their real Christmas Trees, it was fun to walk round none the less!
 There’s also various musical performances and activities throughout the duration of the market.
 The Christmas market outside of the Sagrada Familia sells Christmas snacks as well as gifts, however it is smaller than the Market of Saint Lucia.

 It’s really strange visiting a Christmas Market when it’s ‘warm’ out, Barcelona has an average December high of 14c/57f!
 You can read my full Barcelona winter break itinerary by clicking on the link.

 I’d also recommend a visit to Tibidabo Skywalk – For The Best Panoramic View of Barcelona!